nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **Use case: UC3 - Edit Fosterer**

-**Preconditions:** A list of fosterers is currently displayed.

 **MSS**

+1. Foster Manager lists fosterers (UC2).
-1. Foster Manager requests to edit a fosterer referenced by their index shown in the list.
+2. Foster Manager requests to edit a fosterer referenced by their index shown in the list.
-2. System displays details of the selected fosterer.
+3. System displays details of the selected fosterer.
-3. Foster Manager enters the desired changes.
+4. Foster Manager enters the desired changes.
-4. Foster Manager requests to save the changes.
+5. Foster Manager requests to save the changes.
-5. System displays the updated list of fosterers.
+6. System displays the updated list of fosterers.

    Use case ends.